-- o Risk Management Committee
+- Risk Management Committee

 - o Audit Committee

-- o Investment Committee
+- Investment Committee

-- o Policyholder protection Committee
+- Policyholder protection Committee

 The Risk Management Committee is responsible for periodic review of the risk management process to ensure that the process initiatives are aligned to the desired objectives.
 ZGIL has Chief Risk Officer who is responsible for the implementation and monitoring of the framework.
-Further, the key policies adopted under the Risk Framework are as under:
+Further, the key policies adopted under the Risk Framework are as under.

-- o Underwriting Policy
+- Underwriting Policy

-- o Investment Policy
+- a Investment Policy

-- o Asset Liability Management Policy
+- Asset Liability Management Policy

 - o Reinsurance Program

 - o Information Security Policy

 - o Outsourcing Policy

-- o Anti Fraud Policy
+- Anti Fraud Policy

 - o Financial authority Matrix